 English Final

 Influence can be broadly defined as how one’s actions have the capacity to affect the overall behaviour of the people surrounding them.
 Although influence can be defined, it cannot be controlled or manipulated easily, as influence is fundamentally different and adverse for every single different being.
 The methods in which people influence others are varied, these can be intentional or unintentional actions that infiltrate through and influence the mind.
 The concept of influence is significantly illustrated in F. Scott Fitzgerald’s tragic novel, The Great Gatsby, and in Gus Van Sant’s critically acclaimed drama movie Good Will Hunting.
 The Great Gatsby follows the narrator, Nick Carraway; an average middle-class bondsman, as he explores life in the surrounds of New York City amid the 1920s post-war jazz era.
 Nick befriends his neighbour, self-made millionaire Jay Gatsby, who represents New Money within the Upper class.
 Throughout The Great Gatsby influence is heavily displayed by everyone and everything around Nick.
-In contrastSimilarly, Good Will Hunting follows Will Hunting, a parolee working as a janitor at MIT struggling with poverty who is an intellectual genius.
+In contrast, Good Will Hunting follows Will Hunting, a parolee working as a janitor at MIT struggling with poverty who is an intellectual genius.
 While working one night, Will easily solves a daringly impossible math equation, which ends with him meeting professor Lambeau, a highly regarded mathematician, who directs Will to see Sean, a community college therapist.
 A major theme throughout Good Will Hunting is how the people surrounding Will can influence his decisions, and how he can influence theirs.
 Both texts clearly demonstrate how drastically another person’s actions can influence an individual’s mind and overall course of their life.
 The Great Gatsby and Good Will Hunting position the audience to fully understand the greater impact of actions on others, for the better or worse.
 This is demonstrated through the use of technical writing about the three capitals–social, cultural, and economic–, the effects of outside influence, and the drive of self-belief and desire.